Parentification: Literary examples

 The Tale of Genji tells that for "Kaoru's mother...her son's visits were her chief pleasure.
 Sometimes he almost seemed more like a father than a son – a fact which he was aware of and thought rather sad".

 Charles Dickens' "Angel in the house" characters, particularly Agnes Wickfield in David Copperfield, are parentified children.
 Agnes is forced to be the parent of her alcoholic father and seems to strive for perfection as a means of reaching the "ego ideal" of her deceased mother (who died upon child-birth).
-Agnes marries late, has relationship and intimacy problems (she has a hard time expressing her love for David until he reveals his own love for her), and has some self-defeating attitudes; in one scene she blames her own father's misfortunes on herself.
+Because of this, Agnes marries late, has relationship and intimacy problems (she has a hard time expressing her love for David until he reveals his own love for her), and has some self-defeating attitudes; in one scene she blames her own father's misfortunes on herself.
 However, she proves to be resilient, resourceful, responsible and even potentially career-driven (she forms her own school).
 She also manages to marry the protagonist David and the two live happily together for 10 years with children by the end of the novel.

 The theme of parentification has also been explored in the Twilight series, with particular but not exclusive reference to the character of Bella Swan.